-- Operations can only be conducted during daylight (sunrise to sunset); - The UAS's maximum permitted airspeed is 100 mph; - The UAS may not fly above 500 feet above ground level; - The UAS must remain within the visual line of sight of the operator or a visual observer; - The UAS must remain close enough to the operator for the operator to see the aircraft without devices such as binoculars; - The UAS may not operate over any person not directly involved in the operation, unless the person is below a covered structure, such as a house or building; - A person may only operate one UAS at a time.
+- Operations can only be conducted during daylight (sunrise to sunset); - The UAS' maximum permitted airspeed is 100 mph; - The UAS may not fly above 500 feet above ground level; - The UAS must remain within the visual line of sight of the operator or a visual observer; - The UAS must remain close enough to the operator for the operator to see the aircraft without devices such as binoculars; - The UAS may not operate over any person not directly involved in the operation, unless the person is below a covered structure, such as a house or building; - A person may only operate one UAS at a time.

 In drafting the rules, the FAA focused on two primary safety concerns: ensuring that UAS would be able to "see and avoid" other aircraft, and minimizing the risk posed to persons, property or other aircraft by a UAS that loses communication with its operator.
 The FAA also wanted to ensure that UAS operation would not pose a threat to national security.
+Commenters to the FAA likely will focus on safety issues.